Paying Down Credit Card Balances to Boost Credit Scores

 Loan officers should not just look at the PITI (principal, interest, taxes, and insurance) but also double-check to see if the proposed home purchase is in a flood zone.
 Lenders will also consider if there are homeowner association dues.
 If you are on edge and barely qualify for the necessary debt-to-income ratio requirement, a slight increase in your expenses or a decrease in income can potentially kill your chances for a mortgage loan approval.

-How Are Debt-To-Income Ratios Calculated
+How Are Debt-to-Income Ratios Calculated

 YouTube player

 FHA, VA, USDA, conventional, and jumbo loans have different maximum debt-to-income requirements.
 Borrowers with tight debt-to-income ratios may be required to buy discount points to qualify for a lower mortgage rate.
-For borrowers with high debt-to-income ratios, it is highly recommended paying down credit card balances before applying for a mortgage loan so the minimum credit card payments are not calculated in qualifying the debt-to-income ratios.
+For borrowers with high debt-to-income ratios, it is highly recommended paying down credit card balances before applying for a mortgage loan, so the minimum credit card payments are not calculated in qualifying the debt-to-income ratios.

 High debt-to-income ratios are a risk that will always arise throughout the mortgage application and approval process.

 A slight increase in your debt-to-income ratio over the maximum debt-to-income ratio cap may disqualify you from being able to close on your home loan.
-This blog covers paying down credit card balances to boost credit scores and lower high debt-to-income ratios.
+This guide covers paying down credit card balances to boost credit scores and lower high debt-to-income ratios.

 Why Do Mortgage Underwriters Require Paying Down Credit Card Balances